Select the drug indication to add to your list

 Presence of HLA-B*5701 allele.
 Previous hypersensitivity reaction to any of the components.
 Concomitant dofetilide.
 Moderate or severe hepatic impairment.

 Screen for presence of HLA-B*5701 allele prior to starting therapy or reinitiation; if (+), abacavir is contraindicated.
 Discontinue immediately if hypersensitivity is suspected, regardless of HLA-B*5701 status and even when other diagnoses are possible.
 If hypersensitivity cannot be ruled out, do not restart.
 If stopped for reasons other than hypersensitivity, restart only if medical care can be readily accessed.
 Lamivudine not established for chronic HBV infection; closely monitor patients co-infected with HBV and HIV for several months after stopping treatment (discontinuing therapy may exacerbate HBV infection); if appropriate, initiate anti-hepatitis B therapy may be warranted.
 Increased risk for worsening/development of elevated transaminases in patients with underlying hepatitis B or C. Suspend if lactic acidosis or pronounced hepatotoxicity (eg, hepatomegaly, steatosis) occurs.
-Possible risk of MI; minimize risk factors for coronary heart disease (eg, hypertension, hyperlipidemia, diabetes, smoking).
+Immune reconstitution syndrome.
+Underlying risk of coronary heart disease (eg, hypertension, hyperlipidemia, diabetes, smoking).
 Renal impairment (CrCl <50mL/min): not recommended; if lamivudine dose reduction is required, use individual components.
 Mild hepatic impairment: if abacavir dose reduction is required, use individual components.
 Women.
 Obesity.
 Elderly.
 Embryo-fetal toxicity: increased risk of neural tube defects (avoid use at time of conception through 1st trimester).
 Pregnancy: exclude status prior to initiation; if confirmed, switch to alternative HIV therapy.
 Females of reproductive potential should use effective contraception.
 Nursing mothers: not recommended.